Your 2026 health plan shopping checklist

 Think about what care you may need next year.

-Have you or a loved one on your plan been recently diagnosed with a new health condition, or do you intend to have surgery or expect to start a new prescription drug next year?
+Have you been recently diagnosed with a new health condition, or do you intend to have surgery or expect to start a new prescription drug next year?
 Keep these things in mind when making your decision.

 Make sure your doctors are still in your network.